Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Vector.rst

 - :c:`type`: A struct representing the vector of the specified type, as outlined in the :ref:`Derived Data Types <vector_dat_type>` section.

+.. note:: The buffer size is only a guess, if the user exceeds this value, the underyling functions will allocate more memory in a geometric fashion, until the arrays becomes to large and then it will allocate in a linear fashion.

 Example
 -------
 Below is an example of using the ``init_vector`` function to create a dynamically